simphony/docs/docs/source/installation.md

 pico install <path/to/ontology.yml>
 ```

-For the wrappers that require the installation of a backend, a `install_engine.sh` script is provided.
+For the wrappers that require the installation of a backend, a `install_engine.sh` script is usually provided.
 It will automatically call `install_engine_requirements.sh`, where the engine specific requirements are installed.

 ```shell